 If the patron is not satisfied with the decision, they may appeal in writing to the Library Director within 14 days of their receipt of the written response.
 The Library Director will then convene a Reconsideration Committee which will consist of two Library Trustees and two members of the Library staff.
-The Reconsideration Committee will review the material in full and employ the selection criteria in the policy, reviews of the item, and the objection of the patron.
-The material will NOT be removed from the Library during the review process.
+The Reconsideration Committee will review the material in full and employ the selection criteria in the policy, reviews of the Library during the review process.
 The committee will recommend a course of action to the Library Director will inform the patron in writing of the final decision.